WenliangLiu1997/RL-STL/README.md

 This is the implementation of the algorithm in the paper "Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks", ICRA 2023.
 This code is for simulating the fire-fighting experiment in the paper.
 Details can be found in the paper.

 ## Installation
-You need Python3, Numpy, Gurobi, and Pytorch installed
+You need to install Python3, Numpy, Gurobi, and Pytorch.
+The code includes a modified version of the STLCG (https://github.com/StanfordASL/stlcg) toolbox.

 ## Usage
 - Run initial_dataset.py to generate the initial dataset.